Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Methods

 \subsection{Robust to violations of assumptions}

-In our analysis we explore possible violations of our key assumptions, namely, independence among markers and stochastic independence of individuals drawn from a population.
+In our analysis we explore possible violations of our key assumptions, namely, independence among markers and stochastic independence of individuals drawn from a subpopulation.

-Simulations indicate that linkage disequilibrium (LD), the non-random correlation of nearby markers that violates our independence assumption, does not strongly affect our ability to detect population structure.
-In our view, the thinning of markers, such as via the LD-pruning implemented in \textit{PLINK}, is a simple yet robust technique that addresses linkage disequilibrium violations of independence assumptions, that works without the need for corrections described in \citep{Patterson:2006,shriner2012improved}.
-Our formulas show that no matter what the value of $\la_K$ is, one can safely reduce the value of $N$ by thinning, or removing nearby markers that are highly correlated, without a significant loss of accuracy.
-For example, to compensate for thinning which would reduce the number of markers $N = 500M$ to $N'=100 M$, it is enough to increase $M$ by about 20\%.
-To compensate for the potential loss of accuracy due to thinning down to $N'=10M$, one needs to increase $M$ by about 73\%.
-Furthermore, if $\la_K$ is far enough from zero so that $L$ is much larger than 0.5, then thinning will have no effect even if the number of individuals $M$ is kept unchanged.
-Our analysis shows that the number of subpopulations $K$ determined by this procedure is quite insensitive to the number of markers $N$, as long as this number is well above the number of individuals $M$.
+For our mathematical derivations, we assume that each marker is independent.
+However, genetic markers on the same chromosome are inherited together, leading to a non-random correlation of markers, or ``linkage disequilibrium'' (LD).
+Simulations indicate that LD does not strongly affect our ability to detect population structure, though it does violate our assumptions.
+In our view, thinning the data by removing one SNP from each pair of highly correlated markers (such as via the LD-pruning implemented in \textit{PLINK}) is a simple yet robust technique that addresses linkage disequilibrium violations of independence assumptions, that works without the need for corrections described in \citep{Patterson:2006,shriner2012improved}.
+Our formulas show that our accuracy is not significantly impacted by reduction of the number of markers $N$, making thinning a useful technique for correcting for strong LD.